nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `append INDEX [s/SKILL]…​ [l/LANGUAGE]…​ [fr/FRAMEWORK]…​ [t/TAG]…​ [r/REMARK]…​`

 Examples:
+* `append 1 fr/reactJS`
+  > Appends 'reactJS' to the skill data field of the contact at index 1 in the displayed list.
 * `append 3 s/web devevelopment l/python t/classmate`
-  > Appends 'web development' to the skill data field, 'python' to the programming language data field, and 'classmate' to the tag data field of the Person at index 3 in the displayed list.
+  > Appends 'web development' to the skill data field, 'python' to the programming language data field, and 'classmate' to the tag data field of the contact at index 3 in the displayed list.
 In the example below, it is Charlotte Oliveiro.
 ![result for 'append'](images/AppendCommand.png)

 <div markdown="block" class="alert alert-info">
-:bulb: Appending is cumulative!
+:bulb: Appending is **cumulative**!
 * Items in data fields are not numbered chronologically after an `append`, but alphanumerically - this should help you see contacts more consistently.
 * Sorting order follows **digit** first, then **upper case letter** and finally, **lower case letter**.
 </div>